MaybeRex/css-rule-adder/README.md

 # css-rule-adder
 Simple class for adding rules to a style sheet

+# TODO
+Add documentation lol ayyyy